 All in all, it’s an attractive package for a variety of reasons.
 Companies get great performance, a reduction of resource usage and more competitive, if somewhat complicated pricing.

-So how much will it cost?
 That’s one question that is not so easy to answer due to the large number of variables that make each environment different.
 Microsoft provides a few Windows Virtual Desktop pricing examples on the Azure website.
 There’s also a pricing calculator which you can try out.